iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Heine Borel.md

 #### **Lemma | Finite Subcover for Closed and Bounded Interval**
 > The closed and bounded interval $[a, b]\subseteq \mathbb R$  has a finite sub cover to it.

+**Observations and Context**

+This lemma is involved in the proof for the equivalence of closed and compactness and Finite Sub Covers for all ope Covers for the set.
+We observe the fact that, trivially if a set of points in a topology is finite, then for every open covers for the set (finite or not), there is a finite sub cover for that set by simply choosing one set the covers each of the point.

 **Proof**

 $[a, b]$ is a closed interval, Let $C_{[a, b]}$ be any open cover of the closed interval.
 We define $D$, a set containing all the closed sub interval that has finite sub covers from $C_{[a, b]}$